Spread the love

 Update: Bishop Strickland and few other deposed, cancelled, and laicized clergy have shown the courage to defend traditional Catholic teachings and to criticize the Vatican’s doctrinal errors.

-Unfortunately, too many clergy have cowardly remained silent in speaking out (due to peer pressure, fear of their superiors,and lack of conviction (faith).
+Unfortunately, too many clergy have remained silent in speaking out (due to peer pressure, fear of their superiors, cowardice, indifference, and worldliness.

-Some clergy have become more forceful in correctly pointing out doctrinal error, heresy, confusion, deceit, and evil caused by Pope Francis and his inner circle.
+Some clergy have become more forceful in correctly pointing out doctrinal error, heresy, confusion, deceit, and evil caused by Synodality.

 Vatican II’s “human inspired” efforts to “bring fresh air into the Church” has turned into a pastoral and spiritual disaster.
-As a result, we see loss of vocations, decreased Mass attendance, sacrilege, church closings, removal of Tradition, and declining belief in the Real Presence.
+As a result, we have seen loss of vocations, decreased Mass attendance, sacrilege, church closings, removal of Tradition, poor catechesis, and declining belief in the Real Presence.